Ron Howard: 1995–2008: Historical dramas and acclaim

-2010s
+2009–present

 In 2013, Howard directed sports drama Rush, based on the Hunt–Lauda rivalry between two Formula One drivers, the British James Hunt and the Austrian Niki Lauda during the 1976 Formula 1 motor-racing season.
 It was written by Peter Morgan and starred Chris Hemsworth as Hunt, Daniel Brühl as Lauda, and Olivia Wilde as Suzy Miller.
 The film premiered at the 2013 Toronto International Film Festival and received positive reviews from critics.
 In 2015, Howard directed the film In the Heart of the Sea about the sinking of the American whaling ship Essex in 1820, an event that inspired Herman Melville's 1851 novel Moby-Dick.
 The film featured performances by Chris Hemsworth, Cillian Murphy, Tom Holland, Ben Whishaw, and Brendan Gleeson.
 The film was a financial failure and received mixed reviews.

 Howard took over directing duties on Solo: A Star Wars Story, a film featuring Star Wars character Han Solo in his younger years.
 The film was released on May 23, 2018.
 Howard officially replaced directors Phil Lord and Christopher Miller on June 22, 2017; they were let go from their position two days earlier, reportedly due to their refusal to compromise with Lucasfilm over the direction of the film; reportedly the directors encouraged significant improvisations by the actors, which was believed by some at Lucasfilm to be "shifting the story off-course".
 At the time, the film was nearly completed, with three and a half weeks left to film and another five weeks of reshoots scheduled.
 Howard posted on Twitter, "I'm beyond grateful to add my voice to the Star Wars Universe after being a fan since 5/25/77.
 I hope to honor the great work already done & help deliver on the promise of a Han Solo film."

 In November 2017, Howard announced that he would be teaching his first directing class.

-2020s

 On November 24, 2020, Howard's drama film Hillbilly Elegy was released on Netflix.
-The film is based on the memoir of the same name by J. D. Vance and was adapted for the screen by Vanessa Taylor.
+The film is based on the memoir of the same name by JD Vance and was adapted for the screen by Vanessa Taylor.
 The film stars Academy Award nominees Glenn Close and Amy Adams.
-The film has received widespread negative reception from critics but was received well by general audiences, with an 83% user approval on Rotten Tomatoes.
+The film has received widespread negative reception from critics.

 In March 2021, Howard began filming the survival drama Thirteen Lives, a film based on the Tham Luang cave rescue in 2018.
 It was released in select theaters on July 29, 2022, by United Artists Releasing, and began streaming on Prime Video on August 5, 2022.
 The film received generally positive reviews from critics.

-In 2022, Netflix acquired from Paramount Pictures The Shrinking of Treehorn, which will mark Howard's first time directing an animated feature.
+In 2022, Netflix acquired from Paramount Pictures The Shrinking of Treehorn, which will mark Howard's first time directing an animated feature. and survival thriller Eden starting Jude Law and Ana de Amas.